JoshOn360Hz/CumulusApp/README.md

 - Implementation of "liquid glass" design elements throughout the UI
 - Performance improvements and optimizations

+**Try the beta:**
+- [Join TestFlight](https://testflight.apple.com/join/3FTY37Fg) - Get early access to the latest features
-Beta is available as a `.ipa` file in the Beta directory or as an Xcode project you can build yourself.
+- Available as a `.ipa` file in the Beta directory
+- Clone this repository and build the Xcode project yourself

 ## Custom Icons